 Content, style, and mechanics all play an important role in writing a strong essay, story, report, or article.

 When we communicate on paper:

 Our goal is to be thorough, accurate, concise, and concrete.

 Our writing needs to flow well and make sense.

-We have to guard against misspellings and sloppy grammar, which can distract the reader and dilute our message.
+We have to guard against misspellings and sloppy grammar.
+These can distract the reader and water down our message.

 Writers have dozens—even hundreds—of tips and tools at their disposal to make this process easier and improve chances for success.
-From time to time, I pick different ones to help you or your students plan, write, or edit more effectively.
-Here are six tips to try out:
+From time to time, I pick different ones to help you or your kids plan, write, or edit more effectively.
+Try these six ways to strengthen your writing:

 Instead of writing full sentences, it’s better to make lists of words and short phrases.
 Later, as you refer to your brainstorming sheet during writing time, your list of concrete words and other details will jog your memory and keep your writing from taking tangents.
 Brainstorming keeps you on track.